Dragon boat: History

 Similar to the use of outrigger canoes or Polynesian va'a, dragon boat racing has a rich background of ancient ceremonial, ritualistic and religious traditions, and thus, the modern competitive aspect is but one small part of this complex dragon boat culture.
-The use of dragon boats for racing and dragons are believed by scholars, sinologists, and anthropologists to have originated in southern central China more than 2500 years ago, in Dongting Lake and along the banks of the Chang Jiang (now called the Yangtze) during the same era when the games of ancient Greece were being established at Olympia.
+The use of dragon boats for racing and dragon ceremonies is believed by scholars, sinologists, and anthropologists to have originated in southern central China more than 2500 years ago, in Dongting Lake and along the banks of the Chang Jiang (now called the Yangtze) during the same era when the games of ancient Greece were being established at Olympia.
 Dragon boat racing has been practiced continuously since this period as the basis for annual water rituals and festival celebrations, and for the traditional veneration of the Chinese dragon water deity.
 The celebration was an important part of the ancient Chinese agricultural society, celebrating the summer rice planting.
-Dragon boat racing was historically situated in the Chinese subcontinent's southern-central "rice bowl"; where there were rice paddies, so there were dragon boats, too.
+Dragon boat racing was historically situated in the Chinese subcontinent's southern-central "rice bowl"; where there were rice paddies, so too there were dragon boats.

 Of the twelve animals which make up the traditional Chinese zodiac, only the Dragon is a mythical creature.
 All the rest are non-mythical animals, yet all twelve of the zodiac creatures were well known to members of ancient Chinese agrarian communities.
 Dragons were traditionally believed to be the rulers of water on earth: rivers, lakes, and seas; they were also thought to dominate the waters of the heavens: clouds, mists, and rains.
 There are earth dragons, mountain dragons, and sky or celestial dragons (Tian Long) in Chinese tradition.
 Mythical dragons and serpents are also found widely in many cultures around the world.

 Traditional dragon boat racing, in China, coincides with the 5th day of the 5th Chinese lunar month (varying from late May to June on the modern Gregorian Calendar).
 The summer solstice occurs around 21 June and is the reason why Chinese refer to their festival as "Duan Wu" or "Duen Ng".
 Both the sun and the dragon are considered to be male (the moon and the mythical phoenix, however, are considered to be female).
-The sun and the dragon are at their most potent during this time of the year, so cause for observing this through ritual celebrations such as dragon boat racing.
-It is also the time of year when rice seedlings must be transplanted in their paddy fields to allow for wet rice cultivation.
+The sun and the dragon are thought to be most potent during this time of the year, which provides a cause for observing this through ritual celebrations such as dragon boat racing.
+It is also the time of year when rice seedlings must be transplanted in rice paddy fields to allow for wet rice cultivation.
 Wu or Ng refers to the sun at its highest position in the sky during the day, the meridian of 'high noon'.
 Duan or Duen refers to upright or directly overhead.
 Thus, Duan Wu is an ancient reference to the maximum position of the sun in the northern hemisphere, the longest day of the year or the summer solstice.